OctopusDeploy/docs/docs/deployment-targets/ssh-targets/index.md

 :::problem
-**XML Transformation Only Supported on Mono 4.2.3+** In addition to not supporting PowerShell scripts it should also be noted that†**XML transformations are only supported on Mono 4.2.3 and above**.
+**XML Transformation Only Supported on Mono 4.2.3+** In addition to not supporting PowerShell scripts it should also be noted that¬†**XML transformations are only supported on Mono 4.2.3 and above**.
 Prior to this, variable substitutions will still work without a problem, but the XML transformations will not as they rely on some code in mono that was broken.
-For details around this bug, please see†[Xamarin bug 19426](https://bugzilla.xamarin.com/show_bug.cgi?id=19426).
+For details around this bug, please see¬†[Xamarin bug 19426](https://bugzilla.xamarin.com/show_bug.cgi?id=19426).
 :::

 :::warning
 **Environment Variable Differences**
-Due to the different platform, some environment variables available on a windows machine will either be named differently or possibly non-existent on other platforms.†For example the Windows based variable†`env:USERNAME`†roughly correlates to†`env:USER`†on an Ubuntu machine however†`env:ProgramFiles(x86)`†has no corollary.
+Due to the different platform, some environment variables available on a windows machine will either be named differently or possibly non-existent on other platforms.¬†For example the Windows based variable¬†`env:USERNAME`¬†roughly correlates to¬†`env:USER`¬†on an Ubuntu machine however¬†`env:ProgramFiles(x86)`¬†has no corollary.
 :::

 ## Health Checks